Anupam-tripathi/cops-website-1/_posts/2018-01-31-Setup-ArUco-PC.md

 + Basic CMake knowledge.
 For starters, first two steps of the [official documentation](https://cmake.org/cmake-tutorial) will be enough.

 ## Installing ArUco Library
 The [latest release package](https://sourceforge.net/projects/aruco/) can be found on sourceforge.
-Now you need to extract and compile the source code using cmake(the instructions mentioned below work on linux; for windows you can use use cmake-GUI).
+Now you need to extract and compile the source code using cmake(the instructions mentioned below work on linux; for windows you can use cmake-GUI).

 Note that the official documentation recommends installing it in a working directory, rather than with sudo or admin privileges.
 Supposing you downloaded it in _Downloads_, open terminal — note that `xxx` is downloaded zip library version